Romantic restaurants Toronto: our nine favourite places

 Romantic restaurants: Toronto's top spots

+Are you a fan of romantic meals?
+Then Toronto can provide.
 The GTA dining scene is rich, diverse, and full of talent – meaning that, no matter what you think of as a ‘romantic restaurant,’ Toronto can provide.
 We’ve tried to take this into account with our top nine; including classic French and Italian suggestions alongside lively, modern city hangouts, and elegant eateries where you can dine-with-a-view alongside those that embody a more casual (often brunch-focused) approach to romance.

 It’s everything you need to find a romantic restaurant that suits you – and your date of course!
 Click through the slideshow below to read about what makes each top nine suggestion special (note: they're presented in no particular order), then check out our handy map below to easily find your favourite suggestion.
 Bon appetite!

 9 of the best romantic restaurants in Toronto